 Note the following when developing rubrics for program assessment:

-- Rubrics must align with program goal/student learning outcome (s) and measures.
+- Align rubrics with program goal/student learning outcome (s) and assignments.

 Why use rubrics for program level assessment?

 - Expectations of student work are stated explicitly